AbinashTN/Twitch-Toxicity-Performances-Analysis/README.md

 ### 📥 How It Works

-1. Provide a list of streamers in the `list_streamer.txt` file.
-2. The script `get_user_vod.sh` retrieves the list of available VOD links for each streamer.
+1. The script `get_user_vod.sh` retrieves the list of available VOD links for each streamer.
-3. Using `get_category.py`, we filter the VODs by the game category (e.g., *League of Legends*).
+2. Using `get_category.py`, we filter the VODs by the game category (e.g., *League of Legends*).
-4. All matching VODs are processed, and their chat messages are downloaded using `chat-downloader`.
+3. All matching VODs are processed, and their chat messages are downloaded using `chat-downloader`.

 ### 🔑 Requirements

 - A Twitch API key is required.
 You can generate one from the [Twitch Developer Portal](https://dev.twitch.tv/docs/api/).
 - Create a `list_vods` folder.
 - Add your API key and client ID to the `API_key` and `Client_Id` variables in `get_user_vod.sh`.
+- Provide a list of streamers in the `list_streamer.txt` file.

 ### ▶️ Run the Pipeline